The term “healthcare concierge services” can be confusing in today’s healthcare landscape and often means different things to different people.

 Each health plan will typically customize their advocacy program, but some of the components might include: the assignment of a personal healthcare guide to each individual, holistic onboarding for new members, personalized and actionable health risk assessment engagement, hand-holding through program enrollment and physician selection, care coordination and follow-up support, tailored health coaching, treatment and medication adherence assistance, and on-demand clinical and cost decision support.

-By providing this kind of trusted, one-on-one support, much like delivering concierge services to guests at a high-end hotel, plans can create exceptional experiences.
+By providing this kind of trusted, one-on-one support, much like delivering concierge healthcare services to guests at a high-end hotel, plans can create exceptional experiences.

 Health concierge-level advocacy, when done well, strengthens the critical partnership among employers, clinicians, members and health plans.
 And it empowers healthcare consumers to be an active participant in their own care.